 - “Age Appropriate Transition Assessment: The Position of the Division on Career Development and Transition” A position paper that identifies federal policy; definitions, terms, and purposes; a conceptual framework and process; and competencies for personnel involved in age-appropriate transition assessment.
 Published in Career Development and Transition for Exceptional Individuals.

 - Transition assessment websites from the Transition Coalition, University of Kansas.
+Click on Online Assessments and Resources to see the website list.

 - Self-determination assessments from the Zarrow Center for Learning Enrichment at the University of Oklahoma.